 You should fill out the Asset and Debt Statement and the Income and Expense Statement which can be found on the Hawaii Family Court website or emailed to you by our office as well as the Client Intake form we email to you.
 If you do not have time to fill out the forms, look over them and be aware of what information will be helpful in our meeting.

 If any court documents have been filed in your case or a related case, bring them to your meeting.

-We also ask that you bring your last two years of tax returns and other documents that affect your case, such as written agreements between the parties, documents that substantiate your claims or the other side’s claims, and a completed Client Intake Form that we will email to you when you make your appointment.
+We also ask that if possible, you bring a tax return and and other documents that affect your case, such as written agreements between the parties, documents that substantiate your claims or the other side’s claims, and other documents that you think are important.

 Frequently Asked Questions